 Van Horne Avenue between Pratt and Hutchison, Bernard Avenue between Rockland and Hutchison and Laurier Avenue between Cote-Sainte-Catherine and Hutchison.

-The borough does not have an industrial park despite the fact that several companies involved in the new technologies such as virtual worlds, website games, human-computer interface, computer animation or interactive computer installations did chose Outremont for their business activities and location.
+The borough does not have an industrial park despite the fact that several companies involved in the new technologies such as virtual worlds, website games, human-computer interface, computer animation and interactive computer installations did chose Outremont for their business activities and location.

 Real estate is also a very active economic sector in the Outremont borough.